It’s here! The best cake I’ve made in a VERY long time. It’s a blackberry zucchini coffee cake with honey glaze, and you are going to love it.

 - 1 tbsp water

-- 9. Remove the pan from the oven and let cool for 15 minutes.
+7. Remove the pan from the oven and let cool, uncovered, for 30 minutes.
 Run a butter knife along the edges to loosen the cake.
 Place a cutting board on top of the cake pan.
 Flip the cake out onto the cutting board, and then flip again onto another cutting board or plate so that it is upright.

 My other choice of baked good for the weekend – definitely these chocolate chip blueberry muffins!